Holographic massive plasma state in Friedman Universe: cosmological fine-tuning and coincidence problems: Discussions on Einstein cosmological term

 Such qualitative matching implies a consistent dynamical solution for the cosmic fine-tuning problem in the following way.
 Converting to matter and radiation $\delta Q\gg 1$ (\ref{deltaQ}), the dark energy density decreases from the inflation scale $\rho^*_{_\Lambda}\approx 3m^2_{\rm pl}H^2_*$ to inflation end $\rho^{\rm end}_{_\Lambda}\approx 3m^2_{\rm pl}H^2_{\rm end}$, then to reheating end $\rho^R_{_\Lambda}\approx 0$.
 Since the standard cosmology starts, converted from matter and radiation $\delta Q\lesssim 0$ (\ref{deltaQ}), the dark energy density increases from the reheating end value $\rho_{_\Lambda}^R\approx 0$ to the present value $\rho^0_{_\Lambda}\approx H_0^2/(8\pi G)$ \cite{Gurzadyan2003}.
 Such a dynamical evolution is free from fine-tuning.
 It can be the solution to the cosmic coincidence problem.
 The basic reasons are that in evolution dark energy and matter conversion $\delta Q$ (\ref{deltaQ}) changes sign and is proportional to the interacting rate $\Gamma_M/H\propto \chi m \epsilon/H$ and $m>H$.

 Nonetheless, we have not yet found the complete and quantitative solution to the cosmic fine-tuning problem since we separately adopt the effective values of mass parameter $m_*/H_*$ for inflation, $\hat m/H_{\rm end}$ for reheating and $\bar m/H_0$ for standard cosmology.
 The mass parameter $m$ is proportional to the mass $M$ and number ${\mathcal N}_{\rm pair}$ of massive particle and antiparticle pairs in the holographic massive plasma state.
 Therefore, its value should depend on the horizon $H$, i.e., $m=m(H)$.
 Its time-varying should be slower than the $H$ so that the dark energy and matter interacting rate $\Gamma_M/H\propto m(H)/H\propto m_{\rm eff}/H$ decreases (increase) as $H$ increases (decreases).
 We have not been able to determine $m(H)$ in theory.
-Instead, we fix its effective values $m_{\rm eff}$ by observations.

-We are studying the aforementioned natures of the Einstein cosmological $\Lambda$ term.
-It is also worthwhile to investigate the $\tilde\Lambda$CDM scenario in the quintessence framework with an effective potential $V(\phi)$.
-On the other hand to understand these fundamental issues in cosmology, further observations of the cosmos are necessary \cite{Amendola2013, Amendola2018}.
+Instead, we define its effective values $m_{\rm eff}$ of each epoch, for instance, $m^R_{\rm eff}$ for radiation domination and $m^M_{\rm eff}$ for matter domination, whose values should be fixed by observations.
+To understand these fundamental natures of the Einstein cosmological $\Lambda$ term in cosmology, further observations of the cosmos are necessary \cite{Amendola2013, Amendola2018}.